 Contributions to the Hurwitz Breast Cancer Fund are helping save lives here in Frederick County.
 Every dollar donated to the Fund is used for direct patient benefit; there are no administrative costs.

-Over the past decade, more than $1.5 million has been provided through community support for the fund and its events.
+Over the past decade, close to $1.7 million has been provided through community support for the fund and its events.

 Here are just a few of the items purchased and services provided thanks to the Hurwitz Breast Cancer Fund:

 - Funds help make the new James M Stockman Cancer Institute a reality for cancer patients in our community.